qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 A demonstration example of how conversation would be as follows:
 ![SampleChatbotConversation](images/SampleChatBotInteraction.png)

-To terminate program, press 'Ctrl' + 'C'.
+To terminate program, press 'Ctrl' + 'C' in your terminal.

 **Testing of chatbot response with curl**
 Ensure that you have executed above command to get flask running.
-Then execute an example command below
+Then execute an example command below:

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"prompt": "Hello, how are you today?"}' <Flask Server Host>:<Port>/chatbot
 ```
 ## 3. Voice Assistant

 ### 3A.
 Simple transcription service with OpenAI model experimentation setup via Gradio Frontend